RoboCafaz/react-app-playground/bobby-generated-site/README.md

 website and code into a deployable web package.

-We leverage `babel` to transpile our Javascript code to something consumable by a web browser.
+We leverage `babel` to transpile our Javascript code to something consumable by a web browser?

 We leverage `html-webpack-plugin` to serve up an HTML page that will run our React app.